Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This cake is an easy treat to store either in the fridge, freezer, or at room temperature.
 Here’s how.

-ON THE COUNTER: If your oatmeal cake is unfrosted, you can use plastic wrap to tightly seal the cake.
 You will be able to keep the oatmeal cake at room temperature for up to five days this way.
 Just be sure to let the cake cool completely before you wrap it.

 When the cake is iced, don’t worry about wrapping it up.
 Your frosted oatmeal cake will keep at room temperature for up to five days

-IN THE FRIDGE: If you’re not planning to serve your oatmeal cake right away, it’s also best to keep it stored in the refrigerator in an airtight container so it will last a few more days.
+IN THE FRIDGE: If you’re not planning to serve your cake right away, it’s also best to keep it stored in the refrigerator in an airtight container so it will last a few more days.

 IN THE FREEZER: You can also keep this cake in the freezer wrapped in plastic wrap or stored in an airtight container for up to two months.